zouyaoji/vue-cesium/docs/md/en/primitives/polygon-geometry.md

-# Primitive
+# PolygonGeometry

-`primitive` The component loads the geometry object of the `Primitive API`.
-According to the Cesium organization, you need to wrap `geometry-instance` as an intermediate component to add the collection object `Geometry`.
+`polygon-geometry` A description of a polygon on the ellipsoid.
+The polygon is defined by a polygon hierarchy.
+Polygon geometry can be rendered with both `Primitive` and `GroundPrimitive`.

 ## Example

-### add a RectangleGeometry to viewer
+### Add a polygonGeometry to viewer with GroundPrimitive

 #### Preview